Skip to main content

 Configure-AutoLogon

 This function is called when Autologon: true.
-The -Action parameter will either enable or disable automatic logon, with $true or $false respectively.
+The -Action parameter will either enable or disable an automatic logon, with $true or $false respectively.

 Synopsis